cedric-cnam/WSVPA/distance-performance-score.md

+rem:

-- if the depth (of markups) is bounded, the number of possible durations is finite.
+- if the depth (of markups) is bounded, the number of possible durations is finite and this can be encoded in a NFA.
 - for a pushdown automaton, the duration may be pushed onto the stack the stack alphabet is infinite for Symbolic Visibly Pushdown Automata